 Adjustments FTE Amount TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 22.25 \$9,254,418 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, and materials.
 Personnel increases include a total pay scale increase of 2.0% for non-collectively bargained City employees, which is offset by the application of an increased City-wide vacancy savings factor for FY 2025, and the implementation of previously approved collective bargaining agreements for employees within those groups.
 0.00 \$538,150 Community Based Health Services Expense Reimbursement for Epidemiology Supervisor-The Health Department will invoice the State's Emergency Preparedness Grant for a portion of an Epidemiology Supervisor's salary and benefits.
 This adjustment will reduce the Health Department's General Fund costs by \$26,601 with no impact on the provision of services to the community.
-0.00 (\$26,601) Health Leadership and Management Grant Funding IT Informatics Specialist-A filled State grant-funded position is removed from the FY 2025 budget due to the ending of the grant.
-(1.00) (\$120,493) TOTAL FY 2025 PROPOSED ALL FUNDS BUDGET 21.25 \$9,645,474
+0.00 (\$26,601) Health Leadership and Management Grant Funding IT Informatics Specialist-A State Health Department grant reimburses the City's general fund for an IT Informatics Specialist position.
+As the grant was scheduled to end in FY 2025, the position was removed from the FY 2025 proposed budget.
+The Health Department determined that there are enough grant funds to reimburse the City for the position's expenses for all of FY 2025.
+This personnel expenditure and revenue increase is include in the FY 2025 Approved Budget as a technical adjustment.
+Since this position was originally a \$120,493 reduction in the FY 2025 Proposed budget and City Council added back \$121,000 as a Add/Delete technical adjustment, the net change between the proposed and approved budget is \$507.
+0.00 \$507 TOTAL FY 2025 APPROVED ALL FUNDS BUDGET 22.25 \$9,766,474